 I don’t think I’d mind if I never left home again – as long as I got to curl up in my cozy multipurpose room.

-For quite some time now, I’d felt as though my office no longer suited my taste.
+For quite a while, I felt as though my office no longer suited my taste.
 It was stark white with accents of rose gold and pink.
 It had abstract art and the emphasis was on fashion.
 Ever since my blog’s transition to “cozy lifestyle” – and the pandemic (which has turned me into more of a homebody than I ever expected to become) – I realized that I needed a space that catered to those cozy desires.

-I’ve taken to calling this particular multipurpose room in my old townhouse my “clofbrary” (closet + office + library).
+I took to calling this particular multipurpose room in my old townhouse my “clofbrary” (closet + office + library).
 Of course, this is a bit of a goofy nickname that stemmed from the original title of “cloffice” (closet + office), but nonetheless, it has stuck and I think it quite suits the space.
 I’ll be sharing a little bit about each portion of this room and how it promotes a cozy lifestyle.

 Modern Chic Home Office (what this room looked like before!) // How to Create a Master Bedroom Suite on a Budget (new home) // 3 Easy Ways to Transform an Old Kitchen (new home)

 At the end of my workday, you’ll find me in this armchair, wrapped up in the blanket, either scrolling through Instagram or reading a book.

 At the time these photos were taken, I had only just begun to really collect books.
 I’ve been a proud frequenter of the library since I was a little girl and I don’t see that changing any time soon.
 You won’t catch me purchasing a book until I’ve already borrowed it from the library, read it, loved it, and I’m certain I’ll read it again.
-Because of that money-saving habit, my bookshelves are still pretty sparse.
-However, they’re beginning to grow – and for the time being, my candles and knick-knacks fill up the empty spaces.
-Above the armchair, I’ve added the most beautiful prints from 88 Prints – a shop I found through bookstagram that I absolutely adore!
-They offer the coziest art (including an entire Gilmore Girls collection)!
+Because of that money-saving habit, my bookshelves in these photos are still pretty sparse (*update: I now have three bookshelves filled almost entirely)!
+My candles and knick-knacks fill up the empty spaces that do exist.
+Above the armchair, I added the most beautiful prints from 88 Prints – a shop I found through bookstagram that I absolutely adore!
+They offer the coziest art.

 shop the library